wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-command-line-tools.md

     The key "pressureReducedToMeanSeaLevel" corresponds to the msl_pressure column in the input CSV file.

 Spend a few minutes examining the rest of the output, comparing to the input CSV file before moving on to the next exercise.
-Look at the correspondence between the column names in the CSV and the ecCodes keys.
+For example, you can try to find the keys in the BUFR output that correspond to relative humidity (column 23 in the CSV file) and air temperature (column 21 in the CSV file).

 ### Exercise 3 - csv2bufr mapping files

 The csv2bufr tool can be configured to process tabular data with different columns and BUFR sequences.

 This is done by the way of a configuration file written in the JSON format.

 Like BUFR data itself, the JSON file contains a header section and a data section, with these broadly corresponding to the same sections in BUFR.

 Additionally, some formatting options are specified within the JSON file.

-The JSON file for the default mapping can be downloading via the link below:
+The JSON file for the default mapping can be view via the link below (right-click and open in new tab):

 [aws-template.json](https://raw.githubusercontent.com/wmo-im/csv2bufr/main/csv2bufr/templates/resources/aws-template.json)

-Examiner the `header` section of the mapping file (shown below) and compare to the table from exercise 1 (ecCodes key column):
+Examine the `header` section of the mapping file (shown below) and compare to the table from exercise 1 (ecCodes key column):

 ```
 "header":[